Convertible loans - fast and flexible startup financing

 A convertible loan (Convertible Loan) is a financial instrument that allows investors to provide capital to a company in the form of a loan that can be converted into equity at a later point in time.
 This means that instead of a fixed repayment in the future, the investor receives shares in the company.

-Capital provision
+Capital Provision

 The investor grants the startup a loan, which is initially recorded as debt on the company's books.
 The contract specifies the conditions for the later conversion to equity.

-Conversion to equity
+Conversion to Equity

 The loan is converted into shares of the company at a specific event, such as during a future financing round.
 This usually occurs at a pre-agreed discount on the then-current company valuation ("Discount") or at an agreed maximum valuation ("Valuation Cap").

-Interest payment and repayment
+Interest Payment and Repayment

 Many convertible loans include an interest payment or a repayment option if there is no conversion.
 However, most investors aim for conversion into equity to participate in the long-term success of the company.

-Potential challenges
+Potential Challenges

-Tax pitfalls
+Tax Pitfalls

 In Switzerland, convertible loans can have tax implications, particularly concerning the conversion of debt into equity.
 It is recommended to carefully examine the tax consequences to avoid unwanted burdens.

-Issuance of company shares
+Issuance of Shares

 When converting a convertible loan into equity, new shares are issued, leading to dilution of the existing shareholders' shares.
 Founders should be informed about the dilution effects and their consequences as part of scenario planning.

-Uncertainty in conversion
+Uncertainty in Conversion

 Although a conversion is the goal, there is no guarantee that it will actually take place.
 This can present challenges for investors during times of economic uncertainty.

-Investment amount and conditions
+Investment Amount and Terms

-Result after conversion
+Result after Conversion

 Scenario 1 (Cap Transformation)